LOADING

 Multiple studies have confirmed that yoga helps to reduce stress and anxiety and increase your flexibility and strength.

-Below are 6 of my first-hand experiences of yoga’s healing power that stretch beyond the mat …
+Below are 6 of my first-hand experiences of yoga’s healing power that stretches beyond the mat …

 1. Yoga changed how I see myself